myrual/mixin-network-snapshot-golang/README.md

 # Cryptocurrency payment plugin

+Accept cryptocurrency payment can be painless, free and secure.
-Web developer can accept cryptocurrency without understand Bitcoin, EOS full API.
-No need to setup full node.
+* No need to setup full Bitcoin/Ethereum/EOS full node(it cost your hundreds gigabytes).
+* No need to pay expensive service fee, your program, your money.
+* All payment is automatically transfer to your personal account on the fly.
+No money to lose even database is stolen.

-The standalone program is a battery included solution.
-Developer just need to call it's http api, show payment information to client, program will visit callback url when your client paid cryptocurrency and cryptocurrency will be automatically transferred to your account.
+Developer call to localhost http api, show payment information to client, program will visit webhook when client paid cryptocurrency.

 ATTENTION: If you ever use code on or before tag v0.0.1, the current master branch is not backward compatible.